How Long Do Roosters Live? – 4 Tips to Make Your Rooster Live Longer

 Look into the Rooster’s Gene Pool

-If you are planning on owning roosters, then you should take a good look at its gene pool.
+If you are planning on owning roosters, then you should take a good look at their gene pool.
 Perhaps you can check how long its parents or siblings lived and if they had any health issues.
 It’ll give you an idea if the rooster you want to take home might encounter possible health hazards.

 A Rooster Deserves A Good Long Life